 - Clinical Trials.
 We currently have multiple compounds in clinical development and expect to continue to advance more compounds into clinical trials.
 Our compounds may fail to show adequate safety or efficacy in clinical testing.
 Furthermore, predicting the timing of the initiation or completion of clinical trials is exceedingly difficult and our trials may be delayed due to many factors, including factors outside of our control.
 The future development path of each of our compounds depends upon the results of each stage of clinical development and our analysis of each compound's clinical and commercial potential.
 In general, we will incur increased operating expenses for compounds that advance to the next stage of clinical development, whereas expenses will end for compounds that do not warrant further clinical development. - Liquidity.
-As of June 30, 2008, we had \$189.8 million in cash and cash equivalents and short-term and long-term marketable securities, which included investments held by Symphony Evolution, Inc., or SEI, of \$22.4 million and restricted cash and investments of \$5.7 million.
-We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities, investments held by SEI, funds available under the Facility Agreement with the Deerfield Entities and other funding that we expect to receive from collaborators, which assumes a moderate level of business development activity will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
-However, our future capital requirements will be substantial and depend on many factors, including the timing of key events in our agreements with GlaxoSmithKline and SEI that may require us to use available capital significantly earlier than we currently anticipate.
-We will have to obtain additional funding in order to support our plans for the aggressive development of our broad clinical and preclinical pipelines.
-Our minimum liquidity needs are also determined by certain financial covenants contained in our loan and security agreement with GlaxoSmithKline, which require us to maintain working capital (the amount by which our current assets exceed our current liabilities as defined by the agreement, which excludes restricted cash and deferred revenue, but includes amounts available for borrowing under the Facility Agreement) of at least \$25.0 million and cash and investments as defined by the agreement, which excludes restricted cash) of at least \$50.0 million.
-We are also required to maintain certain cash balances in order to access the Deerfield Facility.
+As of September 30, 2008, we had \$135.2 million in cash and cash equivalents and short-term and long-term marketable securities, which included investments held by SEI, of \$18.5 million and restricted cash and investments of \$4.9 million.
+We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities, investments held by SEI, funds available under the Facility Agreement with the Deerfield Entities and other funding that we expect to receive from collaborators, which assumes a significant level of business development activity, will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
+However, our future capital requirements will be substantial and depend on many factors, including our plans for the aggressive development of our broad clinical and preclinical pipelines, whether we generate funds from existing or new collaborations for the development of any of our compounds and whether we repay amounts outstanding under our loan and security agreement with GlaxoSmithKline in cash or shares of our common stock.
+Our minimum liquidity needs are also determined by certain financial covenants contained in our loan and security agreement with GlaxoSmithKline, which require us to maintain working capital (the amount by which our current assets exceed our current liabilities as defined by the agreement, which excludes restricted cash and deferred revenue, but includes amounts available for borrowing under the Facility Agreement with the Deerfield Entities.
 Our ability to raise additional funds may be severely impaired if any of our product candidates fails to show adequate safety or efficacy in clinical testing. - Reliance on Partners.
 We currently have no pharmaceutical products that have received marketing approval and we have generated no revenues from the sale of such products.
-We do not expect to generate product revenues from the sale of pharmaceutical products in the near term and expect that all of our near term revenues, such as research and development funding and milestone and royalty revenues, will be generated from collaboration agreements with our partners.
+We do not expect to generate product revenues from the sale of pharmaceutical products in the near term and expect that all of our near term revenues, such as research and development funding and milestone and royalty revenues, will be generated from existing or new collaboration agreements with partners.
 Milestones under these agreements may be tied to factors that are outside of our control, such as significant clinical or regulatory events with respect to compounds that have been licensed to our partners.